nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

+## 1. Use Seqera Platform to capture and monitor Nextflow jobs launched from the CLI

 We'll start by using the Nextflow CLI to launch a pipeline and monitor it in Seqera Platform.
 Start by logging into the [Seqera Platform](https://cloud.seqera.io/).

 !!! info "Nextflow Tower"

     Seqera Platform was previously known as Nextflow Tower.
     You'll still see references to the previous name in environment variable and cli option names.

 ### 1.1.
 Set up your Seqera Platform token by exporting it to your environment